This blog post was updated on December 16, 2020.

 Applying for a Spouse Who’s Not a US National

-With respect to applying for a spouse’s passport when they’re not a US citizen, there are a few key factors to keep in mind:
+When applying for a spouse’s passport who’s not a US citizen, there are a few key factors to keep in mind:

 - The US generally recognizes marriages abroad, but every state and territory has its own marriage laws.
 So it would be wise to check for relevant information with the Department of State (Federal) as well as the local equivalent for whichever state or territory you intend to reside with your spouse.